 The following have been known to predate on Lionfish, but the extent of which is unknown: Moray eels (family Muraenidae), large groupers e.g.Nassau grouper (Epinephelus striatus).

 Has numerous venomous spines: 13 Dorsal, 1 on each pelvic fin and 3 on the anal fin.
 The sting can be treated by heating the afflicted part (as the proteinaceous venom is heat labile) and application of corticosteroids.
 It is one of the most venomous fish in Antigua (but not poisonous.).

 This species is a broadcast spawner and is capable of reproducing year-round.
-Pelagic juveniles (20-35 days duration) travel over great distances and the reason for their broad geographical range/ invasiveness.
+Pelagic juveniles (20-35 days duration) travel over great distances and is one reason for their broad geographical range/ invasiveness.
 Length at maturation ~19cm.
 Maximum reported age 10 years.

 (C) Minami/ SeaPics.com